Frequently Asked Questions

 When is the best time to visit?

-Oban is a great town to visit all year round, with numerous boat trips and extended restaurant opening hours from May to late September.
+Oban is a great town to visit year-round, with numerous boat trips and extended restaurant opening hours from May to late September.
 Cooler Autumn and Spring months are great for walking, cycling and exploring when the town is less busy.
 Winter is a great season to visit, with many winter-themed events to enjoy and cosy accommodation in and around the town.
 It's always best to book ahead for both accommodation and restaurants where possible.

 The town hosts many excellent events that you might time your visit around.
 Check out our What's On page for the latest.